fernandosouza/OCR/README.md

 ## Running the application

 Run `node ./src/index.js [filepath]`.
 However, the project already has a .txt file as an example.
-Simply you can run `node ./src/index.js  ./src/text.txt` to see the example output.
+You can simply run `node ./src/index.js  ./src/text.txt` or `npm run example` to see the example output.

 ## Example